 usually required.
-If you don't have your valve replaced after you start having symptoms, you may die suddenly or develop heart failure.
+If you don't have your valve replaced after your stenosis is severe, you have a high risk of dying suddenly or developing heart failure.
 Valve replacement can relieve symptoms, improve your quality of life, and help you have a more normal life span.

 slideshow on aortic valve replacement surgery .
 For more information, see Surgery.

 - Aortic Valve Stenosis: Should I Have Surgery?

 Balloon valvuloplasty is a less invasive procedure that might be done for some children, teens, or young adults in their

 20s, or for people for whom valve surgery is too great a risk.
 For more information, see Surgery.